Nescopeck Man Headed to Trial After 2019 Baby Death

-Hutcheson was charged with Aggravated Assault and Child Endangerment in the death of the baby on September 28th of 2019.
+Hutcheson was charged with Aggravated Assault and Child Endangerment in the death of the baby on September 28th, 2019.

 He could face homicide charges pending lab results taken at the autopsy.